MicrosoftDocs/common-data-model-and-service/powerapps/export-import-packages.md

 The functionality for both resource import and resource export is available in the **Environments** section of the admin center.
 Both export and import occur in the context of a selected environment.

 ### Export resources
 The export package will contain all changes to **entities, picklists, permission sets, and roles**.
 We are working to enable the export of more resource types such as apps, flows, connectors and others.
-This option lets you move a subste of the contents of one environment to another environment.
+This option lets you move contents of one environment to another environment.

 1. In the [admin center](https://admin.powerapps.com), in the left navigation pane, click **Environments**.
 1. Select the source environment.